 Join us for an hour of knitting or crocheting!
 This is a virtual event and we are using Google Meets to connect.
 Registration is required and registrants will be sent the necessary link on Wednesday morning to join.
 You do not need a gmail account to join this event using Google Meets.

-We can’t gather on the plaza to “Knit in Public” like we normally do on Worldwide Knit in Public Day, but we can still celebrate the joy of knitting together in a virtual way — and knit outside on our own porches or patios if weather permits.
-Grab your needles and yarn and knit along with us at this virtual event.
-There are two ways to participate — do one or both from wherever you are.
+In June 2020, we couldn’t gather on the plaza to “Knit in Public” like we normally do on Worldwide Knit in Public Day, but we still celebrated the joy of knitting together in a virtual way — and knit outside on our own porches or patios.

 To learn more about Worldwide Knit in Public Day in general, check out their website.